-This Mind Map Editor Help is based on the latest version of SimpleMind Pro.
-Not all features are available in the free editions, please check the feature matrix for more information.
+This Mind Map Editor Help is based on the latest version of SimpleMind Pro (1.23).
+Not all features are available in the free editions, please, check the feature comparison table for details.

 - Adding topics

 - Rotating a branch

 - Reconnect a topic to a different parent

 - Selecting multiple elements

 - Collapse/expand and hide/show topics

 - Cross links

 - Navigation links (to websites, documents, contacts, mind maps)